Federated Concept-Based Models: Interpretable models with distributed supervision: Dataset details

-\section{Dataset Details}
+\section{Dataset details}

-\subsection{Bayesian Network Datasets (bnlearn)}
+\subsection{Bayesian Network datasets (bnlearn)}

-We consider five benchmark Bayesian networks from the \texttt{bnlearn} repository~\citep{scutari2010}, spanning diverse application domains and varying in graph size and structural complexity. \begin{itemize}[topsep=1pt,itemsep=1pt,parsep=0pt,partopsep=0pt,leftmargin=1.8em] \item \textit{Asia:} A small network for lung disease diagnosis with 8 variables representing patient symptoms and conditions (smoking, tuberculosis, lung cancer, bronchitis, dyspnea, X-ray results, visits to Asia). \item \textit{Sachs:} A widely used network capturing dependencies among protein and phospholipid expression levels in human cells. \item \textit{Alarm:} A medical network designed to provide an alarm message system for patient monitoring. \item \textit{Insurance:} A network for car insurance risk assessment with 27 variables covering driver characteristics, vehicle properties, and accident-related factors. \item \textit{Hailfinder:} A weather forecasting network with 56 variables for predicting severe weather conditions in northeastern Colorado, including atmospheric measurements and storm indicators. \end{itemize}
+We use five benchmark \emph{Bayesian networks} from the \texttt{bnlearn} repository~\citep{scutari2010}.
+A Bayesian network (BN)~\citep{jensen2007} is a probabilistic graphical model specified by a DAG and a set of conditional probability distributions (CPDs).
+The DAG encodes the dependency structure among random variables, while each CPD specifies the distribution of a variable conditional on its parents in the graph.
+The selected BNs span diverse application domains and vary in graph size and structural complexity. \begin{itemize}[topsep=1pt,itemsep=1pt,parsep=0pt,partopsep=0pt,leftmargin=1.8em] \item \textit{Asia:} A small network for lung disease diagnosis with variables representing patient symptoms and conditions. \item \textit{Sachs:} A widely used network capturing dependencies among protein and phospholipid expression levels in human cells. \item \textit{Alarm:} A medical network designed to provide an alarm message system for patient monitoring. \item \textit{Insurance:} A network for car insurance risk assessment with variables covering driver characteristics, vehicle properties, and accident-related factors. \item \textit{Hailfinder:} A weather forecasting network with variables for predicting severe weather conditions in northeastern Colorado, including atmospheric measurements and storm indicators. \end{itemize}